You’ve probably been told that rats are nocturnal…which also leads you to wonder why you have seen a rat in your garden in daylight?

 Why would a rat be out during the day?

-The rat will most likely be out looking for food, or items to use as a shelter or a nest.
+The rat will most likely be out looking for food or items to use as a shelter or a nest.
 When I had a brown rat in my garden, it was because it had found out that my yard had a fruit tree in it!
-There are other reasons why you have seen a rat during the day, such as overpopulation.

 Do rats like daylight?

-Whilst rats can travel in daylight, it is not their most preferred time of day.
-Traveling during daylight will expose the rat to all kinds of dangers, and will not offer as much protection as traveling when it is dark.
+Traveling during daylight will expose the rat to all dangers and will not offer as much protection as traveling when it is dark.

 Conclusion

-If you have seen a rat in your garden in daylight then the first thing you need to do is not panic.
+If you have seen a rat in your garden in daylight, then the first thing you need to do is not panic.
 Just because rats usually prefer to travel after sundown, it doesn’t mean that you will not see rats during the day.

 The second thing you need to do is re-read this post because it gives you some excellent advice on what to do!